AjayMathesh/demo-site-setup/README.md

 6. After all this process you can see the My sites Menu on the top left of the admin dashbaord, where you can manage your multisite network.
    For Eg:-
    https://i0.wp.com/wordpress.org/support/files/2018/11/network-admin-link.png?fit=383%2C184&ssl=1
+7. To create new sub-site go to My Sites->Network Admin-> Add New site